-MX Distant metastasis cannot be assessed

-M0 No distant metastasis

-M1 Distant metastasis
+MX Distant metastasis cannot be assessed M0 No distant metastasis M1 Distant metastasis

-All patients should be discussed at local MDT meeting at the time of initial diagnosis and again if there is planned significant change in the management.
+All patients should be discussed at the local MDT meeting at the time of initial diagnosis and again if there is planned significant change in the management.

-The local team will manage all patients diagnosed with low risk superficial bladder cancer.
+The local team will manage all patients diagnosed with low-risk superficial bladder cancer.
 Ta -T1 are superficial tumours and treatment will be directed towards prevention of recurrence and progression.
 They should be considered for a single dose of intravesical Mitomycin C or Epirubicin.

 G3pT1 has a tendency to progress, however, 50% of patients can conserve their bladder with bladder instillations of chemotherapeutic agents or BCG therapy (see below for CIS).
-Early cystectomy may be considered.
+Early cystectomy should be considered for patients in the very high-risk category.

-CIS is a potentially highly malignant disease that can still be treated, in the majority of cases, with bladder instillations of BCG given as an induction course (six x weekly instillations followed by three x weekly installations commencing six weeks after the initial course) and ideally followed by 'maintenance' treatment of three x weekly instillations every six months over a three year period (with close cystoscopic and cytological follow up).
+CIS is a potentially highly malignant disease that can still be treated, in the majority of cases, with bladder instillations of BCG given as an induction course (six x weekly instillations followed by three x weekly installations commencing six weeks after the initial course) and ideally followed by 'maintenance' treatment of three x weekly instillations every six months over a three-year period (with close cystoscopic and cytological follow up).
 Complete remission is obtained in up to 70% of cases.
 If cytology and biopsies remain positive, another cycle may produce a further 15% complete remission.
 If remission is not achieved after the first or second cycle a cystectomy should be considered.

-Tumours of T2 or higher category are infiltrating tumours and radical treatment with Cystectomy and bladder reconstruction / ileal conduit or radical Radiotherapy will be necessary in the majority of cases.
-In these cases, neo-adjuvant chemotherapy has been shown to confer a 5% longterm survival benefit and should be considered for fit patients with adequate renal function is recommended.
+Tumours of T2 or higher category (MIBC) are infiltrating tumours and radical treatment with either Cystectomy and bladder reconstruction / ileal conduit or Radical Radiotherapy (gold standard is chemoradiation with radiosensitiser) will be necessary in the majority of cases.
+In these cases, neo-adjuvant chemotherapy has been shown to confer a 5% long-term overall survival benefit and should be offered to for fit patients with adequate renal function.

-The following groups of patients will be notified to the Network MDT coordinator for inclusion on specialist MDT meeting:
+The following groups of patients will be notified to the Network MDT co-ordinator for inclusion on specialist MDT meeting:

-- All patients diagnosed with high risk superficial bladder cancer: - Grade 3 Transitional cell carcinoma with no sub mucosal invasion (G3 pTa) - o Grade 3 Transitional cell carcinoma with sub mucosal invasion (G3 pT1) - Extensive Grade 2 - Recurrent Grade 2 or multifocal Grade 2 - o Carcinoma in situ - All patients diagnosed with muscle invasive bladder cancer (T2-T4 tumours - All patients who present with metastatic bladder cancer prior to them being managed by the local team.
+- All patients diagnosed with high-risk superficial bladder cancer: - Grade 3 Transitional cell carcinoma with no sub mucosal invasion (G3 pTa) - Grade 3 Transitional cell carcinoma with sub mucosal invasion (G3 pT1) - Extensive Grade 2 - Recurrent Grade 2 or multifocal Grade 2 - Carcinoma in situ - All patients diagnosed with muscle invasive bladder cancer (T2-T4 tumours - All patients who present with metastatic bladder cancer prior to them being managed by the local team.